-The Cult of Skaro is a group of four Daleks (Sec, Caan, Thay, and Jast) that had the job of imagining new ways of killing.
-They survived the time war in a void ship and attempted to open the Genesis Ark.
+The Cult of Skaro is an elite group of four Daleks (Sec, Caan, Thay, and Jast) that had the job of imagining new ways of killing enemies of the Dalek race.
+They survived the Time War in a Void Ship and attempted to open the Genesis Ark.
 The Genesis Ark was a prison ship created by the Time Lords and it had held millions of Daleks.
-While the Cult was able to open the Ark, the Doctor was able to open a portal into the void(an empty space between two universes) that sucked all of the Daleks in.
-The Cult though was able to survive by doing a 'emergency time shift'.
+While the Cult was able to open the Ark, the Doctor was able to open a portal into the Void(an empty space between two universes) that sucked all of the Daleks in.
+The Cult though was able to survive by doing a 'emergency temporal shift'.

 Daleks in Manhatten

-The time hift placed them in 1930's New York, during the building of the Empire State Building.
-The Cult though was weakened from the time shift and had to resort to hiding in the bowels of the new building.
-They captured humans and turned them into human-pig like hybrids.
-The hybrids had amplified strength, were blindly loyal to the Cult and had a limited life span.
-Sec's master plan was to turn the human race into a new hybrid race containing Dalek D.N.A.
+The emergency temporal shift placed them in 1930's New York, during the building of the Empire State Building.
+The Cult was weakened from the temporal shift and had to resort to hiding in the bowels of the new building.
+They secretly captured humans and turned them into human-pig like hybrids.
+The hybrids had amplified strength, were blindly loyal to the Cult, and had a limited life span.
+Dalek Sec's master plan was to turn the human race into a new hybrid race containing Dalek D.N.A.
 Sec first attempted the procedure on himself becoming the first of the hybrid race.
 The other three members of the cult though had doubts about Sec's plan.
 They ultimately betrayed Sec and eventually killed him.
-In the ensuing battle the Dalek's Jast and Thay are killed, but Caan manages to escape through an emergancy timeshift.
+In the ensuing battle the Dalek's Jast and Thay are killed, but Caan manages to escape through another emergency temporal shift.

 The Stolen Earth/Journey's End

-Dalek Caan had flown through the Time War and saved the Dalek Empire but had gone insane from the Journey.
-The Daleks stole a 27 of Planets throughout Space and Time to use as satellite to direct a "Reality Bomb" capable of dismantling creation itself, with Davros overseeing the project as the head scientist, second to only the new Dalek Emperor himself.
-The Doctor stopped Davros with the help of his companion Rose, a half-Time Lord half-Human clone of himself, and company after disrupting the Dalek's motor capabilities and setting the Dalek space station to self destruct.
-It was here that Dalek Caan explained that he already saw this coming, and just played his hand to help...
-And that it was the Doctor's destiny to end all things Dalek in the universe.
+Dalek Caan had bypassed the Time-Lock and flown through the Time War in order to save Davros but had gone insane from the journey.
+The newly-created Daleks stole a 27 of Planets throughout Space and Time to use as satellite to direct a "Reality Bomb" capable of dismantling creation itself, with Davros overseeing the project as the head scientist, second to only the new Supreme Dalek himself.
+The Doctor stopped Davros with the help of his companion Rose, a half-Time Lord half-Human clone of himself, and company after disrupting the Daleks` motor capabilities and setting the Dalek space station to self destruct.
+It was here that Dalek Caan explained that he already saw this coming for Cann knew that it was the Doctor's destiny to end all things Dalek in the universe.
 The Doctor agreed with this himself, and fled into the TARDIS with the others.
-He even offered to help save Davros from another demise, but the mad Kaled refused and named the Doctor "The Ender of Worlds" before the TARDIS escaped.
+He even offered to help save Davros from another demise, but the mad Kaled scientist refused and named the Doctor "The Destroyer of Worlds" before the TARDIS escaped.
 It appeared that Davros was killed once again in the Dalek base along with the entire Dalek army, however since his death was not shown on screen it is very likely that Davros will make a return eventually.

 Victory of The Daleks

 Early into the 11th Doctor's life, he encounters the Daleks who were serving as allies with Winston Churchill during WWII.
-The allied British army was convinced by the Daleks that they were created by one of their scientists after having a mysterious revelation with the idea of them, however the Doctor was not convinced by their ruse and tried tempting one Dalek to break character while attacking it with a pipe.
+The allied British army was convinced by the Daleks that they were created by one of their scientists, Dr. Bracewell, after having a mysterious revelation with the idea of them, however the Doctor was not convinced by their ruse and tried tempting one Dalek to break character while attacking it with a pipe.
 However, when he does this, he inadvertently gives the Daleks what they were looking for; a "testimony" that they were indeed Daleks.
-Their "creator", as it turns out, was actually built by them to convince the allies the Daleks were tools for to aid their victory against the Nazis.
+Their "creator", as it turns out, was actually Dr. Bracewell, who was unknowingly built by the Daleks to convince the Allies that the Daleks were tools for to aid their victory against the Nazis.
 This Dalek-puppet was equipped with a progenitor device, that the Daleks saved from their recent destruction.
 This device contained pure Dalek-DNA - just not the verification that it was in fact Dalek until the Doctor says it's so.

 After needing no more help from the humans they teleported back to their ship that was based behind the moon.
 There, they were able to genetically engineer a new pure race of Daleks that were planted into colored castings and much more dangerous arms.
 The new pure Daleks' first act of birth was to exterminate the inferior models, which let so happen willingly.
 The new Daleks were able to disintegrate them in a single blast.

-Afterwards, the new Daleks intended to bomb Earth after the Doctor issued an attack on their ship.
+Afterwards, the new Daleks intended to destroy Earth using a powerful bomb planted inside Dr. Bracewell`s body after the Doctor issued an attack on their ship.
 The Doctor hesitated in doing so, but he did while allowing the Daleks a chance to escape to save Earth.
-But as a cruel jester against their Time-Lord enemy, the Daleks activated the bomb anyways, but the Doctor was able to disarm it through the designated "creator" of the Daleks, who needed to be convinced that he was in fact a human instead of a bomb.
+As a cruel jester against their Time-Lord enemy, the Daleks activated the bomb anyways, but the Doctor was able to disarm it through the designated "creator" of the Daleks, who needed to be convinced that he was in fact a human instead of a bomb.

 The Pandorica Opens / The Big Bang